LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 for API validation.
 A developer can use validation layers during application development, but during production the layers can be disabled by the application.
 Thus, eliminating the overhead of validating the application's usage of the API.
-Layers discovered by the loader can be reported to the application via vkEnumerateInstanceLayerProperties and vkEnumerateDeviceLayerProperties, for instance and device layers respectively.
+Layers discovered by the loader are reported to the application via vkEnumerateInstanceLayerProperties.
+Layers are enabled at vkCreateInstance and are active for all Vulkan commands that using the given VkIstance and any of it's child objects.
-Instance layers are enabled at vkCreateInstance; device layers are enabled at vkCreateDevice.
-For example, the ppEnabledLayerNames array in the VkDeviceCreateInfo structure is used by the application to list the device layer names to be enabled at vkCreateDevice.
-At vkCreateInstance and vkCreateDevice, the loader will construct call chains that include the application specified (enabled) layers.
+For example, the ppEnabledLayerNames array in the VkInstanceCreateInfo structure is used by the application to list the layer names to be enabled at vkCreateInstance.
+At vkCreateInstance and vkCreateDevice, the loader will construct call chains that include the application specified (enabled) layers.  vkCreateDevice will use the layers specified at vkCreateInstance. vkEnumerateDeviceLayerProperties and device layers are deprecated.
 Order is important in the ppEnabledLayerNames array; array element 0 is the topmost (closest to the application) layer inserted in the chain and the last array element is closest to the driver.

 Developers may want to enable layers that are not enabled by the given application they are using.
-On Linux and Windows, the environment variables “VK\_INSTANCE\_LAYERS” and “VK\_DEVICE\_LAYERS” can be used to enable additional layers which are not specified (enabled) by the application at vkCreateInstance/vkCreateDevice.
+On Linux and Windows, the environment variable “VK\_INSTANCE\_LAYERS” can be used to enable additional layers which are not specified (enabled) by the application at vkCreateInstance.
 VK\_INSTANCE\_LAYERS is a colon (Linux)/semi-colon (Windows) separated list of layer names to enable.
 Order is relevant with the first layer in the list being the topmost layer (closest to the application) and the last layer in the list being the bottommost layer